Some new perspectives on d-orthogonal polynomials: Kernel polynomials and quasi-orthogonality

-The expression (\ref{DT9}) means that $\{P_n\}$ is d-quasi-orthogonal of order one with respect to the corresponding vector linear form of $\{K_n\}$ (\ref{ES}) \cite{Sadek2}.
-In the usual orthogonality, recurrences (\ref{DT9}) and (\ref{DT10}) reduce respectively to the formulas (9.5) and (9.4) in \cite[p.45]{Chihara} (see also exercise 9.6 p.49).
-Then these define kernel polynomials for the d-orthogonality sense.
+The expression (\ref{DT9}) means that $\{P_n\}$ is $d$-quasi-orthogonal of order exactly one with respect to the corresponding vector of linear forms of $\{K_n\}$ (\ref{ES}) \cite{Sadek2}.
+In the usual orthogonality, recurrences (\ref{DT9}) and (\ref{DT10}) reduce, respectively, to the formulas (9.5) and (9.4) in \cite[p.45]{Chihara} (see also exercise 9.6 p.49).
+Then these define kernel polynomials in the $d$-orthogonality sense.

 Notice also that the polynomials generated by Darboux transformations $J_d$ and $J_d^d$ can be related through the matrix of change of basis $L$ in the form $\mathbb{P}=L\mathbb{K}$.